entomb/ink-lazyload/README.md

 ```

 ##data-lazycallback callbacks
-you can use `data-lazycallback` set simple callbacks
+you can use `data-lazycallback` to set simple callbacks (must be on the window scope)

 ```html
 <div class="lazy foo"  data-lazyload="/content/foo" data-lazycallback="loadFoo">